 There have been five All-South Region honorees over the last seven seasons (including Abby Holland in 2019), one South Region Player of the Year, and one South Region Rookie of the Year.

-Before joining the Trinity staff, Coach Hill guided Ursuline Academy of Dallas, Texas, to the 2012 Texas Association of Private and Parochial Schools (TAPPS) Girls Basketball Class 5A Championship.
-He was in charge of the varsity, junior varsity, and freshman teams at Ursuline.
+Before joining the Trinity staff, Coach Hill led Ursuline Academy of Dallas, Texas, to the 2012 Texas Association of Private and Parochial Schools (TAPPS) Girls Basketball Class 5A Championship.
+He also coached the junior varsity and freshman teams at Ursuline.

-Coach Hill began his coaching career as an assistant men’s coach at Fordham (NY) University from 2000-2003.
-He was the director of player development for the University of Kentucky, from 2003-2006.
-The Wildcats captured the Southeastern Conference title and advanced to the NCAA Division I Elite 8 during his tenure.
-Coach Hill also was the assistant coach for the Seattle SuperSonics Summer League, and the head coach for the United States Basketball Academy.
+Coach Hill began his career as an assistant men’s coach at Fordham (NY) University from 2000-2003.
+He was the director of player development for the University of Kentucky from 2003-2006.
+The Wildcats captured the Southeastern Conference Championship and advanced to the NCAA Division I Elite Eight.
+Coach Hill was also an assistant coach for the former National Basketball Association Seattle SuperSonics Summer League and was the head coach of the United States Basketball Academy.

 He earned a Bachelor of Arts degree in speech communication from Trinity in 1999.
-Coach Hill played for the Tigers from 1996-1999.
-He received All-SCAC honors in two of his three seasons with the team.
-Coach Hill helped lead Trinity to the 1998 SCAC Championship, garnering the Tigers first appearance in the NCAA Division Playoffs.
+Coach Hill played for the Tigers from 1996-1999 and received All-SCAC accolades in two of his three seasons with the team.
+Coach Hill played a major role in the Tigers’ 1998 SCAC Championship, as Trinity made its first appearance in the NCAA Division III Playoffs.

 Coach Hill gained professional playing experience for two years in Europe, following graduation from Trinity.
-He played for Ulm, Germany, in the Euro League Division 2; and for Treviso, Italy, in the Nike Summer Pro League.
+He was a member of the Ulm, Germany, team in the Euro League Division 2; and for Treviso, Italy, in the Nike Summer Pro League.